joliesfleurs/projet/README.md

 ## Samples of code
 In this part, I will describe (for you, visitor, and for the future me) which part of this project can illustrate classical cases of development.
-I will put sample of code that could be used and adated for other projects.
+I will put sample of code that could be used and adapted for other projects.

 ### Spring MVC architecture